 The Compliance Program incorporates efforts to monitor, assess, audit and evaluate compliance with EGS’s policies and procedures.
 In accordance with the OIG Guidance, the nature, extent, and frequency of EGS’s monitoring, assessing and auditing correlates with a variety of factors including new regulatory requirements and adaptations of business practices as well as other considerations.

 EGS uses internal and external auditing resources.
-The Corporate Compliance Officer works with management to evaluate audit results and implement any training or corrective action deemed necessary resulting from audits and routine monitoring activities.
+EGS’s CEO oversees compliance activities with the support of a third party Compliance expert to evaluate audit results and implement any training or corrective action deemed necessary resulting from audits and routine monitoring activities.

 VIII.
 Enforcement and Discipline

 The Compliance Program’s goal is to prevent violations.
 However, as the OIG Guidelines recognize, even an effective compliance program may not safeguard against any and all improper conduct.
 In the event noncompliant conduct does arise, EGS’s Compliance Program sets forth clear disciplinary action to address violations of the law, regulations, and/or company policies.
 Although each situation is considered on a case-by-case basis, EGS consistently evaluates and implements the appropriate disciplinary action to address inappropriate conduct and deter future violations.
 Disciplinary action may include termination or other adequate discipline of the individual involved, as well as potential discipline of the supervisor.

 The Compliance Program requires the company to respond promptly to potential violations of law, regulations, or company policies.
 In these instances, EGS will take the appropriate disciplinary actions as discussed above.
 Furthermore, EGS will take action to prevent future violations from occurring, such as increasing auditing and monitoring procedures, and/or revision of the guidelines, policies and procedures as appropriate.